New Users Guide

 The most important items to bring to your appointment are your California state-issued ID card or Driver’s License and any relevant medical records (though many clinics do not require the latter).

-AIDS, anorexia, anxiety, arthritis, cachexia, cancer, chronic pain, glaucoma, insomnia, migraines, seizures, severe nausea, and any other serious chronic or persistent medical symptoms.
+AIDS, anorexia, anxiety, arthritis, cachexia, cancer, chronic pain, glaucoma, insomnia, migraines, seizures, severe nausea, and many other serious chronic or persistent medical symptoms will make you eligible for a MMR card.

 Expect to wait anywhere between 15 minutes and 1 hour to see the doctor, but only spend 5 to 10 minutes speaking with them.
 Because of the specialized focus of the clinics and the high turnover rate of patients, these doctors are not typically a valid resource for in-depth questions about which strains, methods, or brands you should look at for your condition.
 For more direction on what kind of medicine to target, check out our ‘Choosing Your Medicine’ section.